Use Loomio's threads to have discussion that result in clear outcomes.

 Raise the bandwidth: If someone is distressed, being too disruptive, or is in a minority opinion they feel strongly about, it’s a good indication that a phone conversation – or, even better, a face-to-face – might help.

 For more guidance, see the section of our handbook on conflict.

 If someone's missing, invite them!

-Bring group members into a specific discussion by mentioning them: type “@” followed by their name.
+Bring group members into a specific discussion by getting their attention (as mentioned above; eg, mention them by typing “@” before their name).
 Try to notice people who have not participated and invite their input.

-Remember to look out for those people who are usually quiet.
-Don’t just call them out, but consider how best to bring their perspective in, and why they might be hanging back.
+Remember to look out for those people who tend to be quiet.
+Don't just call them out, but consider how best to bring their perspective in, and why they might be participating or vocalizing less than others.

 Keep the title and context relevant

 Loomio threads are designed to evolve with a discussion, which is why the title and context box are editable.
-Make it easy for people to catch up by updating the thread context and title with the latest info.
-This also helps you later if you want to refer back to a previous discussion and quicky remind yourself what happened.
+The thread context always remains at the top of the thread in order to frame and guide the conversation or decision.
+Make it easy for people have a clear, shared understanding of where things are at, or to catch up, by updating the thread context and title with the latest info.
+This also helps you later if you want to refer back to a previous discussion and quickly remind yourself what happened.